 About The Site's Author

-My own years of social awkwardness
+My own years of shyness and awkwardness

 My education and experience as a counselor

 Before the concept of creating a website ever crossed my mind I was still interested in helping people.
 I studied psychology in university and got a B.A.
 Honours degree in it in 2003.
 I eventually planned to go to grad school and train to become a counselor, but after undergrad I wanted a break from academics.
 I worked at two psychology research-related office jobs for most of my twenties.
 I started this site in the time I had off between the first and second positions.
 At the time I saw it as a side project.

 In my late twenties I decided to pick up my education again.
 I started a Master of Social Work program, with a focus on hands-on counseling (as opposed to community organization and development).
 I finished that degree in 2011.
 I was still thinking of my site as a side project and figured I'd get a typical new-grad social work job, and my career would develop from there.
 But I thought about it some more and realized I could focus on my site full time.
 I've been doing that since.
 At first I focused on writing articles, and putting the book together.
 In 2018 I started offering online counseling.

 My education and work experience has certainly made the site better.
 It's fleshed out my knowledge of the topic and helped my research skills.
 At the same time, I don't want anyone to think, "Oh, he's got some letters after his name.
 Everything he writes is automatically more correct and authoritative."
 I think any advice should be evaluated on its own merits.
 A lot of what I've written I would have observed or learned even if I never got my degrees.